naiquevin/blog-src/content/understanding-rust-lifetime-specifiers.md

 the syntax is also the same.
 Unlike lifetimes, the concept of generics is not unique to Rust <a id="footnote-2-ref" href="#footnote-2"><sup>2</sup></a>.
-Hence comparing the two concepts may help those who are experienced in other languages that have generics.
+Hence comparing the two concepts may help those who are familiar <a id="footnote-3-ref" href="#footnote-3"><sup>3</sup></a> with other languages that have generics.

-Generics allow us to define a single function in terms of abstract data types such that it can be compiled to work for multiple concrete data types.
-Thus code duplication can be avoided.
-But how does it actually work?
+Generic types allow us to define a single function in terms of abstract data types such that it can be compiled to work for multiple concrete data types.
+Thus, it helps in avoiding code duplication.
 Consider following function that's generic over type `T`.

 ```rust
 fn max<T>(xs: &[T]) -> &T {